 Confirmatory tests: rapid antigen detection test and/or throat culture

-- Throat swab allows simple and quick detection of group A streptococcal infection (highly specific, sensitivity 59–96%)
+- Throat swab allows for simple and quick detection of GAS infection (highly specific, sensitivity ∼ 70–90%).

-- A negative test should be confirmed by throat culture in children and adolescents.
+- In children and adolescents, negative test results should be confirmed with throat culture.

 - Throat culture: to identify pathogen and determine antibiotic sensitivity